pate2432/naam-jap-tracker/README.md

 1. Create a Supabase project
 2. Enable Email auth (and magic link if desired)
-3. Create two users (Ak and Manna) in the Supabase Auth panel
+3. Create two users  in the Supabase Auth panel
 4. Add these SQL tables and policies in the SQL editor:

 ```sql